javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/13-generators/article.md

 In the code above, `...generateSequence()` turns the iterable into array of items (read more about the spread operator in the chapter [](info:rest-parameters-spread-operator#spread-operator))

-## Converting iterables to generators
+## Using generators instead of iterables

 Some time ago, in the chapter [](info:iterable) we created an iterable `range` object that returns values `from..to`.